zopefoundation/z3c.table/src/z3c/table/README.txt

 Column Adapter
 --------------

-Now we can register a column for our table:
+We can create a column for our table:

   >>> import zope.component
   >>> from z3c.table import interfaces